View Document Text

 has no financial arrangements with, any of these other advisors.

-To guide and inform its work with each client LNW will jointly formulate an investment policy statement (IPS)
+To guide and inform its work with each client, LNW will jointly formulate an investment policy statement (IPS)

 that summarizes the client’s goals, objectives, constraints, risk tolerance and unique circumstances,